WDD 130: Web Fundamentals

 <link rel="stylesheet" href="styles/styles.css">

 2. Test the application of the style to your homepage by using Live Server.
-Right mouse click on the file name in the Explorer Panel in VS Code and select Open Live Server.
+To do this, right mouse click on the file name in the Explorer Panel in VS Code and select Open Live Server.

 3. Make corrections if needed.